-The period known as the Short years was marked by frequent high level departures both in the administration and on the Board level.
+The period known as the Short years were marked by frequent high-level departures both in the administration and on the Board level.
 Not all departures were voluntary, nor were they smooth for the YMCA.
-Staff moral, volunteer enthusiasm, board contributions, and tenure all suffered under Short’s lack of leadership.
+Staff morale, volunteer enthusiasm, board contributions, and tenure all suffered under Short’s lack of leadership.
 While Short was always careful to display her plastic “for the cameras smile and canned charm” she could not maintain the charade for long.
 Not long after her arrival, the well-heeled in the Montclair community began to move their financial support to other nonprofits in and around Montclair.

 By comparison, contributions to the Montclair Art Museum exceeded $4.231 million and the contributions to the similarly-sized Madison, NJ YMCA were nearly $1.0 million dollars for the same time period, using the most recent reports available.*